 What Causes Varicose Veins to Develop During Pregnancy?

-During pregnancy, a number of changes occur that make you more susceptible to varicose veins.
-First of all, as your uterus grows, it puts pressure on the inferior vena cava––the largest vein in the human body.
-The resulting pressure can also place a strain on leg veins, which leads to varicose veins.
+During pregnancy, several changes occur that make you more susceptible to varicose veins.
+First of all, as your uterus grows, it puts pressure on the inferior vena cava––the largest vein in the human body, which in turn places strain on leg veins

 During pregnancy, your body naturally produces a higher volume of blood to support your developing baby.
-As a result, your veins need to work harder to pump deoxygenated blood back to your heart from your extremities.
+As a result, your body’s vascular system has to work harder.
 This can cause veins to malfunction and blood to pool in your legs, ankles, feet, and other areas.

-Finally, an influx of hormones during pregnancy, particularly progesterone, can relax the walls of your blood vessels.
-This can also cause varicose veins during pregnancy.
+Another cause for varicose veins during pregnancy is the influx of hormones, particularly progesterone, which can relax the walls of your blood vessels.

 Do Varicose Pregnancy Veins Only Occur in the Legs?